Sharing label information with third parties

 Data for Voedingscentrum app

 In the action plan food labelling the VWS minister (Ministry of Health, Welfare and Sport) announced the development of a food app.
-The Voedingscentrum (The Netherlands Nutrition Centre) is developing this 'EtiketWijzer' app.
+The Voedingscentrum (The Netherlands Nutrition Centre) has developed the 'EtiketWijzer' app.
 The app is aimed at providing user-friendly information on nutritional values and contents of food marketed by suppliers in the Netherlands, to individual consumers.

-The Voedingscentrum will use GS1 data in informing consumers on food using the food data bank and the new app being developed.
+The Voedingscentrum is using GS1 data in informing consumers on food using the food data bank.

 Data for RIVM research